-1. Academic Profile: External applicants will be required to meet the minimum criteria as outlined on page 4.

-2. General School Record: A general report or reference will be required to satisfy criteria as outlined on page 4.
+- 1. Academic Profile: External applicants will be required to meet the minimum criteria. - 2.
+General School Record: A general report or reference will be required to satisfy criteria.

 ENTRY INTO YEAR 14:

 The essential minimum criteria for entry to Year 14 are listed below: